 The basic workflow is as follows:

 - Inherit a new C++ class representing your component from the ComponentBase class.

 - In the header file determine and declare the list of parameters to be used by this component.
 All of these parameters with their default values (if specified) will be stored in a dedicated property file.

-- Implement component logic inside the certain functions (init(),update(),render(), etc.), that will be called by the corresponding functions of the Engine's main loop.
+- Implement component logic inside the certain methods (init(), update(), render(), etc.), that will be called by the corresponding functions of the Engine's main loop.